gknowles/dimcli/docs/src/reference.md

 cli.conout | Get console output stream that will be used for prompting. cli.[envOpts](guide.md#environment-variable) | Environment variable to get initial options from.
-Defaults to the empty string, but when set the content of the named variable is parsed into args which are then inserted into the argument list right after arg0. cli.[helpNoArgs](guide.md#help-option) | Adds before action that replaces the empty command line with "--help". cli.imbue | Change the locale used when parsing values via iostream.
-Defaults to the user's preferred locale (aka locale("")). cli.iostreams | Changes the streams used for prompting, printing help messages, etc. Mainly intended for testing.
+Defaults to the empty string, but when set the content of the named variable is parsed into args which are then inserted into the argument list right after arg0. cli.[helpNoArgs](guide.md#help-option) | Adds before action that replaces the empty command line with "--help". cli.iostreams | Changes the streams used for prompting, printing help messages, etc. Mainly intended for testing.
 Setting to null restores the defaults which are cin and cout respectively. cli.[responseFiles](guide.md#response-files) | Enabled by default, response file expansion replaces arguments of the form "@file" with the contents of the file.